-Name Algorithm Storage Description TACACS+ accounting secret Shared secret Flash This TACACS+ shared secret is used to obfuscate accounting requests and responses between the module and the TACACS+ server.
+Name CSP Type Storage Description TACACS+ authentication secret Shared secret Flash This TACACS+ shared secret is used to obfuscate the Crypto-Officer's authentication requests and responses between the module and the TACACS+ server.
 Entered by the Crypto-Officer in plaintext form and stored in plaintext form.
+Note that encryption algorithm is not FIPS compliant and the Crypto-Officer must ensure a strong user password.
+TACACS+ authorization secret Shared secret Flash This TACACS+ shared secret is used to obfuscate the Crypto-Officers' operation's authorization requests and responses between the module and the TACACS+ server.
+Entered by the Crypto-Officer in plaintext form and stored in plaintext form.
+Note that encryption algorithm is not FIPS compliant.
+TACACS+ accounting secret Shared secret Flash This TACACS+ shared secret is used to obfuscate accounting requests and responses between the module and the TACACS+ server.
+Entered by the Crypto-Officer in plaintext form and stored in plaintext form.
 Note that encryption algorithm is not FIPS compliant. bsnOldDefaultIdCert RSA Flash 1536-bit RSA private key used to authenticate to the access point, generated during the manufacturing process. bsnDefaultIdCert RSA Flash 1536-bit RSA private key, not used in FIPS mode. bsnSslWebadminCert RSA Flash 1536-bit RSA private key used for HTTPS-TLS, generated during the manufacturing process. bsnSslWebauthCert RSA Flash 1024-bit RSA private key, not used in FIPS mode.
 VendorDeviceCert RSA Flash Certificate to authenticate controller to EAP clients during EAP authentication.
 It may be used in EAP-TLS or EAP-FAST authentication method.
 Pre-shared key (PSK) Shared secret Flash The 802.11i preshared key (PSK).
 This key is optionally used as a PMK.
 HTTPS TLS Pre-Master Secret Shared secret SDRAM Shared secret created using asymmetric cryptography from which new HTTPS session keys can be created.
 HTTPS TLS Encryption Key AES-CBC SDRAM 128-bit AES key used to encrypt session data.
-HTTPS TLS Integrity Key HMAC- SHA-1 SDRAM HMAC-SHA-1 key used for HTTPS integrity protection.
-DTLS Pre-Master Secret Shared secret SDRAM Shared secret generated by an AP and entered wrapped by the AP's RSA key.
-Used to derive the DTLS Master Secret.
-DTLS Master Key Shared secret SDRAM Used to create the DTLS Encryption and Integrity Keys DTLS Encryption Key (CAPWAP Session Key) AES-CBC SDRAM Session key used to encrypt and decrypt CAPWAP control messages.
-DTLS Integrity Key HMAC- SHA-1 SDRAM Session key used for integrity checks on CAPWAP control messages.
-AAA Shared Secret TDES Flash Used to derive IPSec encryption keys and IPSec HMAC keys.